Rock and a hard place

 : Since Scylla lives on a rock, the "hard" might actually stand for "difficult" or "dangerous", such as the whirlpool (Charybdis) on the other side of the ship.

 : Any thoughts on this?

 You're in good company.
-Eric Partridge, in "A Dictionary of Catch Phrases American and British," also conjectured that Scylla and Charybdis had prompted "between a rock and a hard place."
+Eric Partridge, in Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day, also conjectured that Scylla and Charybdis had prompted "between a rock and a hard place."